Lone Worker Safety for Laboratory Technicians and Scientists

 Strain injuries from repetitive tasks.

-It's a personal safety device combined with an ID badge which means it's very convenient and discreet to activate.
+It's a discreet personal safety device for scientists and technicians combining functionality and compliance in one smart badge.
 But we understand that one size doesn't fit all.
 So why not mix and match to suit the requirements of your team?

 Explore the ID Touch